Types of Authorizations in Medical Billing

 • Obtaining a second opinion

-• Seeing a healthcare provider outside your plan’s network
+• Seeing a healthcare provider outside the member’s plan’s network

 Healthcare Maintenance Organizations (HMOs) typically require patients to get referrals from their PCP to see specialists within the HMO network, meaning they need an “in-network referral” to access specialized care.
 In contrast, patients with Point of Service (POS) plans can access medical care outside the network, provided the referral is made by their PCP.